-Reforms Reform Process
+9. Reforms Reform Process Mistakes made in one election may be understandable to some extent, but if they are repeated in the next election then this will be far harder to manage and explain, so it is critical that the electoral body constantly strengthens and develops.
+The need for changes to laws, regulations and procedures is common from one election to the next and it is critical that a process for reform exists in order to deliver on this.
 Suggestions for reform can emanate from various places, including recommendations of the EMB, civil society and political parties.

-Many countries face a blockage in not having an

-identified mechanism to manage reform, or from

-suggestions being blocked by political interests (for instance in changes to the electoral system or political finance regulations).
-Electoral bodies can take a leading role regarding some reforms, but many require legislative change and so will need to get through a parliamentary reform is quite small before the spectre of the next elections starts to loom.
+Many countries face a blockage in not having an identified mechanism to manage reform, or from suggestions being blocked by political interests (for instance in changes to the electoral system or political finance regulations).
+Electoral bodies can take a leading role regarding some reforms, but many require legislative change and so will need to get through a parliamentary process.
+The creation of a national reform dialogue forum, including electoral political and civil society actors, may be helpful.
+Alternately, creation of a crossparty reform committee in the parliament may be helpful.
+It is important to note that in reality the window for reform is quite small before the spectre of the next elections starts to loom.
 Also, the process for reform is time consuming.
 So, time is of the essence, hence the need for an established procedure and timely process.
 Failure to reform known issues and problems in the electoral process can lead to frustration and tension at the next poll and repeating past mistakes can reduce public confidence in the democratic process.